SAP/sap-btp-reference-architectures/README.md

 - ***more areas will be provided soon***

 The architectures a based on the official [**SAP SAP Business Technology Platform Solution Diagrams**](https://blogs.sap.com/2018/01/05/be-visual-use-official-icons-and-samples-for-sap-cloud-platform-solution-diagrams/)

+You can download the latest version of the [BTP service icons here](https://d.dam.sap.com/a/s9tyyJJ?rc=10) and the [Terms of Use](https://d.dam.sap.com/a/nXJJmw/SAP%20Business%20Technology%20Platform%20Diagrams%20and%20Icons%20Terms%20of%20Use.pdf?rc=10)